stripe/stripe-connect-furever-demo/README.md

 You'll need a Stripe account to manage pet salon onboarding and payments:

-- [Sign up for free](https://dashboard.stripe.com/register/connect) Stripe account.
+- [Sign up for a free](https://dashboard.stripe.com/register/connect) Stripe account.
 Follow the instructions to enable Connect.
 - Fill in the necessary information in the **Branding** section in your [Connect settings](https://dashboard.stripe.com/settings/connect).

 ### Getting started